SPOC-group/uncertainty-research/README.md

 * Building Conformal Prediction Intervals with Approximate Message Passing : [Link to paper](https://arxiv.org/pdf/2410.16493?), [Github repo](https://github.com/SPOC-group/ConformalAmp.jl)

+**Remarks on the code** The codes are written in Python, Julia or Rust.
+Rust code requires compilation into a Python package, the instructions are provided in [this repository](https://github.com/SPOC-group/double_descent_uncertainty).

 # Work on ensembling

-* The folder `ensembling` contains codes and reports regarding ensembling, e.g. in the context of random feature models, see Chapter 6 of Lucas Clarte's manuscript in `clarte_phd.pdf`.
+* The folder `ensembling` contains : codes and reports regarding ensembling in the context of random feature models, see Chapter 6 of Lucas Clarte's manuscript in `clarte_phd.pdf`.
+The files `ensembling_files.zip` and `ensembling_output.pdf` contains the notes on this model.

 # Work on mean-variance estimators

 * Unpublished work on mean-variance estimators : [Github repo](https://github.com/AdamAved/SpecializationSPOC2025).
 The folder `mean-variance` contains Adam's report on this model.

+**Todo list**

+* Compress and store Latex files for ensembling